Rainbow Bar and Grill: History

 The Rainbow became known as a hangout for rock musicians and their groupies.
-Notable regulars at the Rainbow in this period include Keith Moon, Alice Cooper, Micky Dolenz, Harry Nilsson, John Lennon, Ringo Starr, and Neil Diamond.
+Notable regulars at the Rainbow in this period include Keith Moon, Alice Cooper, Led Zeppelin, Ritchie Blackmore, Micky Dolenz, Harry Nilsson, John Lennon, Ringo Starr, and Neil Diamond.
 Elvis Presley and Johnny Cash were known to have occasionally visited the Rainbow.
-The group of musicians calling themselves the Hollywood Vampires made the Rainbow their home away from home in the mid-1970s.
+The group of musicians calling themselves The Hollywood Vampires made the Rainbow their home away from home in the mid-1970s.
 In the last two decades of his life, Motörhead frontman Lemmy was a daily fixture at the Rainbow whenever the band was not on tour, and often played a video poker machine at the end of the bar table.

 Producer Kim Fowley used to hang out at the Rainbow, especially in 1975, when he formed the all-girl group The Runaways.
 Actress and musician Cheryl Smith was given her pseudonym Rainbeaux Smith early in her career as a result of her frequenting the Rainbow; she briefly replaced Sandy West as drummer of The Runaways at the end of that band's existence.

 As musical trends on the Strip changed towards heavy metal in the 1980s, the Rainbow followed suit.
 Members of Mötley Crüe, Poison, and Guns N' Roses frequented the bar.
 It was mentioned in a number of songs, such as "Sunset and Babylon" by W.A.S.P., "Vampire" by L.A.
 Guns and "Peach Kelli Pop" by Redd Kross, and featured in the videos of "November Rain", "Estranged" and "Don't Cry" by Guns N' Roses and also, although briefly, "Rock Out" and "Stone Deaf in the U.S.A" by Motörhead.

-Anthony Kiedis of the Red Hot Chili Peppers noted in his book Scar Tissue that he often sat with his father, Blackie Dammett, at the club along with members of bands such as Led Zeppelin and Kiss.
-Often the waitresses and bartenders were groupies as well as those who frequented the establishment.
+Anthony Kiedis of the Red Hot Chili Peppers noted in his book Scar Tissue that he often sat with his father at the club along with members of bands such as Led Zeppelin and Kiss.
+Often the waitresses and bartenders, as well as those who frequented the establishment, were groupies.
 In Pamela Des Barres' book Let's Spend the Night Together, the author commented that as a barfly in the early 1980s she met a number of celebrities including Billy Idol.

-In June 2016, the Rainbow started having live music every Wednesday night from 10 pm until closing.
-Various musicians would host the live jam every week.
-Local acts, as well as different well known musicians, would show up to perform random classic rock cover songs every week.
-During this time, there were many jam band gatherings being established on Sunset Boulevard around the area.
-Viper Room and The Whisky a Go Go also joined the Rainbow by allowing musicians to host jams on various week nights.

 On January 18, 2017, the Rainbow was inducted into the Hall of Heavy Metal History for introducing the world to new heavy metal acts.

+On August 21, 2023, a lawsuit was filed by two women against the Rainbow Bar and Grill.
+The women alleged that employees knew that pornography actor Ron Jeremy sexually assaulted women including themselves, there, and allowed him to do so.
+On April 15, 2025, it was announced that a global settlement was reached with at least nine women who were suing the Rainbow Bar and Grill.
+Jeremy himself was found not competent to stand trial in his related criminal matter, but many of Jeremy's accusers were awarded financial compensation by the restaurant.

+On November 5, 2023, Mikael Maglieri, who was the second-generation owner of the Whisky a Go Go nightclub and Rainbow Bar and Grill, died.